Picking up the pieces after a natural disaster can be confusing and frustrating, and that’s only compounded now with the ongoing pandemic.

 - If you’re not sure whether Fannie or Freddie backs your mortgage, this government website has information to help you make a determination.

 - If your mortgage is FHA-insured, call the National Servicing Center at (877) 622-8525.
 For home loans backed by the U.S. Department of Veterans Affairs, call (877) 827-3702 to speak with a loan technician.

 - The Consumer Financial Protection Bureau (CFPB) also offers a helpful resource page for homeowners impacted by natural disasters.

 What not to do after a natural disaster

 “Relief” doesn’t mean your lender is forgiving your mortgage debt.
 Even with the forbearance programs backed by the government, the amount that is deferred will still be owed.

-When talking with your lender, ask for written confirmations and contact information if you have any follow-up questions or concerns, to reduce your potential wait time.
-And always get contracts for relief programs in writing and, when possible, store a copy digitally (in the cloud) so you can access it on the go.
+When talking with your lender, ask for written confirmations and contact information if you have any follow-up questions or concerns to reduce your potential wait time.
+Always get contracts for relief programs in writing and, when possible, store a copy digitally (in the cloud) so you can access it on the go.